aosumi-rena/XiuXianBot/README.md

   1. **Config Management** (`127.0.0.1:11451/config`)
      - Loads `config.json` into a user-friendly form: each key/value rendered as an editable field.
-     - Highlights which settings require a full restart of `start.py` (“Core Restart”) versus which only need an adapter restart (“Adapter Restart”).
-     - "Save" button sends the updated JSON via Fetch to a POST endpoint, writes back to disk, and displays success feedback—all without reloading the page.
+     - "Save" button sends the updated JSON via Fetch to a POST endpoint, writes back to disk, and displays success feedback—all without reloading the page, and reminds user whether a full restart of `start.py` is required based on the config editted.

   2. **Server Control** (`127.0.0.1:11451/servers`)
      - Lists the Core process and each enabled adapter (Discord, Telegram, etc.) with toggle switches.
      - Choosing "Start/Stop" invokes a subprocess or system call to launch or terminate only the required service.
+     - Status indicators (green/red dots) show which components are running at a glance.
      - (Future) Options like "Pause/Resume" similar to docker containers
-     - Status indicators (green/red dots) show which components are running at a glance.

   3. **Admin Tools** (`127.0.0.1:11451/admin`)
      - A GUI wrapper around the legacy admin commands (e.g. textmap indexing, player data overrides, permission changes).
-     - TBA (Adding when page is done)

   4. **Logs Viewer** (`127.0.0.1:11451/logs`)
      - Streams recent log entries in real time.
      - Buttons to download log files.
-     - TBA (Adding when page is done)
+     - Filtering of source of log and severity level.

+  5. **Database Browser** (`127.0.0.1:11451/database`)
+     - Query `users` (automatically locates item informations in `items` for specified user/owner) collections with filters.
+     - Display results in a paginated table with export options.

-  5. **Account Management** (`127.0.0.1:11451/accounts`)
+  6. **Account Management** (`127.0.0.1:11451/accounts`)
      - Browse and search player information.
      - Ban/unban, deactivate/reactivate, or manually link third-party IDs.
-     - TBA (Adding when page is done)

-  6. **Database Browser** (`127.0.0.1:11451/database`)
-     - Query `users` (automatically locates item informations in `items` for specified user/owner) collections with filters.
-     - Display results in a paginated table with export options.
      - TBA (Adding when page is done)

   **Technical Highlights**